Avoid the unnecessary use of capitals. Capitals are most commonly used for proper nouns and the first word in a sentence.

 Do not capitalize freshman, sophomore, junior or senior unless they appear at the beginning of a sentence or in a headline.

 Capitalize the word university in the full name of an institution of higher education.
-It should not be capitalized when it stands alone only in reference
+It should be capitalized when it stands alone only in reference

 to UT Dallas.